team-granite/frontend-hoteldesign1/README.md

 Team leads, set the develop branch as the default branch.

 To prevent merge conflict always pull from develop branch before making a PR.
+# When creating a new PR please add screenshots of your implemented work showing its responsiveness to the description of the PR.

 THANKS